Podcasts

 Charlotte Brontë explained the Brontë sisters’ decision to publish poetry as Currer, Ellis and Acton Bell: “We had a vague impression that authoresses are liable to be looked on with prejudice.”
 A century and a half later, the impression isn’t so vague.
 Since 1901, only 12 women have won the Nobel Prize in Literature, or about 11 per cent.
 (In Canada, the Rosalind Prize for Women’s Fiction will launch in 2014 to give recognition to women writers.)
 (Katrina Onstad in The Globe and Mail)

-World Magazine contains a
+This story on World Magazine contains a Jane Eyre reference:

 As I sat on the couch reading Jane Eyre—a creepy book, impossible to put down—I heard the bark at the door.
 (Chelsea Kolz)